 Support the Cycle

 Can you see that there's magic to each phase?
-I love them all so much!
 And the cool thing is that you can support each phase to make the very best of it.
 By fine-tuning the type of exercise and your social- and workcalendar.

 But - there is more!
 Each phase is dominated by certain hormones and hormones are build from...food!
 That means that there are certain foods that are extra beneficial during each phase.
 It's called Cycle Syncing.
 Ain't that cool?

 If you want to learn more about the Infradian Cycle and Cycle Syncing in a fun and light way, follow @themaddiemiles on Instagram or go to her website.
 She also has a free podcast!

 A little disclaimer.
 This is not to say that women cannot fight, build and create and men cannot intuit, feel and nurture.
 Absolutely not.
 We are all everything.
 We get to be and do whatever we want.
 It's just that our rhythms are different.
 And we have to tend to our bodies the way they want to be tended to.
 And as the majority of women suffer from some form of hormonal disbalance, I don't think we are doing it right.